 Visiting Patagonia involves walking and hiking on top of rocks and generally on uneven terrain and depending on the time of year, under cold weather conditions.
 Having a good sense of balance and being in relatively good physical condition is necessary.

 In order to avoid serious accidents and even death, you must be in good health to travel to Patagonia.
 The National Parks are remote and do not have good medical facilities.
 We encourage all our guests to hire trip insurance that covers emergency medical evacuation just to be safe.
 Being in good health greatly minimizes your chances of serious injury.
 It is your responsibility to disclose your health condition to us.
-Failure to do so may result in your captain preventing you from doing certain activities that may put your life at risk.
+Failure to do so may result in your guide preventing you from doing certain activities that may put your life at risk.

 No vaccinations/immunizations are necessary to travel to Argentina or Chile.
 We do recommend that the normal routine vaccines should be up to date: Measles, Mumps, Rubella (MMR Vaccine), Diphtheria, Tetanus, Pertussis (DTP Vaccine) and Polio vaccine.